indmdev/Free-Telegram-Store-Bot/README.md

 For more Bots like this, and to be the first to know when this program is ready by joining our new channel: https://t.me/InDMDevBots

-# Try our Classic and Premium versions of our Store Bot.
+# Try our Classic and Premium versions of Telegram Store Bot.

 https://t.me/InDMShopBot